-- A) Revisiting Critique Paper: You will be asked to revisit the Critique Paper that you wrote earlier in the course (Written Assignment 1) and in particular, reconsider your critical analysis of the assigned experimental article.
-On the basis of the knowledge you have acquired via PSYD55 over the course of the term, please edit this section accordingly and resubmit as part of the Final Paper.
+- A) Revisiting Critique Exercise: You will be asked to revisit the Critique Exercise that you completed earlier in the course (Written Assignment 1) and reconsider your critical analysis of the assigned experimental article.
+On the basis of the knowledge you have acquired via PSYD55 over the course of the term, please edit your bullet points accordingly and resubmit as part of the Final Paper.
 Has your opinion/evaluation of this article changed knowing what you know now? - B) Practical Exercise Write-up: You will be required to write-up the analysis steps and results from the in-class practical exercises.
 This should be similar to a journal article's methods and results sections providing details of fMRI data pre-processing, statistical analysis, and findings using both prose and diagrams.